DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation

-In Figure~\ref{fig:viewpoint} we show all real images of our subject cat - and we are able to generate new images of the same cat (with consistent complex fur patterns) under new camera viewpoints.
-We highlight that the model has not seen this specific cat from behind, from below, or from above - yet it is able to extrapolate knowledge from the class prior to generating these novel views given only 4 frontal images of the subject.
+In Figure~\ref{fig:applications}, we generate new images of the input cat (with consistent complex fur patterns) under new viewpoints.
+We highlight that the model has not seen this specific cat from behind, below, or above - yet it is able to extrapolate knowledge from the class prior to generate these novel views given only 4 frontal images of the subject.

-\paragraph{Accessorization} An interesting capability stemming from the strong compositional prior of the generation model is the ability to accessorize subjects.
-In Figure~\ref{fig:accesories} we show examples of accessorization of a Chow Chow dog.
-We prompt the model with a sentence of the form: ``a [V] [class noun] wearing [accessory]''.
-In this manner, we are able to fit different accessories onto this dog - with aesthetically pleasing results.
-Note that the identity of the dog is preserved in all frames, and subject-accessory contact and articulation are realistic.